British Shell Collectors' Club

 They are very active in supporting local shell clubs throughout the world, and show their support by donating a plaque to member clubs for "a single scientific (vs. artistic) exhibit which best advances the interest in shells and shell collecting" (wording taken directly from their guidelines.)
 It may only be given to a first prize winner in any class, and cannot be awarded to a dealer unless the exhibit consists entirely of self-collected shells, nor to any professional malacologists.

 The BSCC is extremely grateful to the COA for donating the Plaque every year since 1979.
-To date it has been won by 16 different Club members, of whom six have won it more than once.
-The clear "winner" is Stanley Francis who has received this award no fewer than five times.
+To date it has been won by 24 different Club members, of whom nine have won it more than once.
+The "winner" is Stanley Francis, who has received this award no fewer than five times.

 The Peter Oliver Cup